Graphon Mixtures: Mixtures of sparse and dense graphs

-First we generate two graph sequences using $U$ and $W$, noting that both graph sequences are dense, but the graph sequence generated by $U$ lives in the line graph space.
-The sparse graph sequence is obtained by taking the inverse line graphs of the graphs generated by $U$.
-Then we join the $i$th graph generated by $W$ with the $i$th inverse line graph generated by $U$ according to a set of simple rules and obtain the graph mixture.
 A key component in the mixing process is the ratio of the number of nodes in the sparse graph to that of the dense graph.
 If this ratio goes to infinity along the sequence, then the mixture sequence is sparse.
 If the ratio is bounded, then the mixture sequence is dense.
 Thus, for a given $W$ and $U$ by changing the mixture ratio function, we can generate graph sequences ranging from dense to sparse.